e-tornike/Story_Generator/README.md

 ### Setup

+This repository has only been test with Python 3.7.
 Install dependencies in a virtual environment:
 ```
-python3 -m venv venv
+python3.7 -m venv venv
 source venv/bin/activate
 pip install --upgrade pip setuptools
 pip install -r requirements.txt